learn-co-curriculum/dsc-using-nested-loops-lab/README.md

 ## Instructions

 Use nested loops and the below object, `soccer_match`, to complete the following prompts and get the desired return values.

-Each object's structure is identical, but make sure to have a good idea of what that structure looks like before getting started.

 ```python